 If you are facing charges involving child pornography, you should consider consulting a Charleston child pornography lawyer to learn the full implications of your charges.
 A skilled criminal defense attorney could help you build a comprehensive defense strategy and work to minimize the negative consequences of your charge.

-Federal Laws Concerning Child Pornography
+What are the Federal Laws Concerning Child Pornography?

 Both state and federal laws prohibit the sexual exploitation of children, which includes the possession, distribution, and production of child pornography.
 Federal statutes prohibit creation, distribution, reception, and possession of “visual depictions” of a minor under the age of 18 engaging in “sexually explicit conduct.”

 Under the definitions of 18 United States Code §2256, a “visual depiction” could include multiples forms of electronic data, even those not stored in a permanent format.

 Sexually explicit conduct is defined to include various sexual acts, as well as “lascivious exhibition” of the genital areas.
 Even a depiction of sexually explicit conduct that has been created through computer animation is prohibited if the production makes it appear as though an “identifiable minor” is participating.

 Federal laws prohibiting child pornography apply to material transported interstate or internationally.
 Depending on the circumstances, individuals convicted could face a minimum of five to 10 years in prison, with maximums of 20 to 30 years.
 Penalties may increase if the individual charged has prior convictions for sex offenses, or if the minor involved was under the age of 12.